belcurv/medium/articles/modular_js_3.md

 `npm install gulp --save-dev`

-The `--save-dev` command-line switch tells NPM to register the package as a _developer dependency_ in `package.json`.
-We will use that switch again when installing our Gulp plugins.
+The `--save-dev` command-line switch registers the package as a _developer dependency_ in `package.json`.
 If you open `package.json` now, you'll see that it has a new `"devDependencies" : {...}` property listing "gulp" as its sole dependency.
-All of our various plugins will be registered here after we install them.
+All our various plugins will be registered here after we install them.
 Let's do that now.

 We need the following plugins:

 1.  [gulp-concat](https://www.npmjs.com/package/gulp-concat) - to concatenate (merge together) our separate JavaScript and SASS files

-2.  [gulp-sass](https://www.npmjs.com/package/gulp-sass) - to convert our `.scss` files into traditional `.css` files
+2.  [gulp-sass](https://www.npmjs.com/package/gulp-sass) - to convert SASS files into traditional `.css` files

 3.  [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) - to automatically add vendor-prefixed selectors to our stylesheets based on [CanIUse](http://caniuse.com/) rules